nyc-pyladies/2018-vsc-editor/README.md

   - Python
   - Shell Command

-## Working with a specific repository
+## Gettings some code to work with
 Let's practice using some VSC shortcuts and features!
 - We'll work with this small [Django blog](https://github.com/antoniablair/my-first-blog)
   - use `git clone` or `Download manually` (GH account *not required* to download the repo)